• Skip to main content

 The most important decorative elements in the classical period of the Ottomans were pencil works, Iznik tiles, mother-of-pearl inlaid cabinets, Turkish rugs and woodwork decorated with calligraphy.

-4. Should I visit Hagia Sophia with a guide?
+4. Should I Visit Hagia Sophia with a Guide?

 5. What are the things to do around it?